OfficeDev/office-js-docs-pr/docs/develop/configure-your-add-in-to-use-a-shared-runtime.md

 1. Start Visual Studio Code and open your add-in project.
 1. Open the **manifest.xml** file.
-1. If you generated an Excel add-in with custom functions, update the requirements section to use the [shared runtime](/javascript/api/requirement-sets/common/shared-runtime-requirement-sets) instead of the custom function runtime.
+1. Update the requirements section to include the [shared runtime](/javascript/api/requirement-sets/common/shared-runtime-requirement-sets).
 The XML should appear as follows.

     ```xml
     <Hosts>